psychemedia/sin-eater-resources/src/_first_controversy.md

 The letter expresses a certain amount of doubt as to the veracity of the "alleged" tradition, based on the author having lived for a quarter of a century in the principality in an occupation that *"often brings me in contact with funerals"* and having *"never found a trace of such a custom"*.

 Silvan Evans then goes on to request further information on sources and locations and offers to visit the location to pursue further investigations.
-He also asks for the " *Welsh equivalent of "Sin-eater"'* as one *"interested in Welsh words as well as in Welsh customs and legends"*.
+He also asks for the '*Welsh equivalent of "Sin-eater"'* as one *"interested in Welsh words as well as in Welsh customs and legends"*.

 A reprinted version of Silvan Evans letter to the *Academy* also appeared *The Cambrian News and Merionethshire Standard*, published on [November 19th, 1875](https://newspapers.library.wales/view/3307679/3307686/41/sin-eater), p7, introduced as: